diogro/expressionVariance-manuscript/main.md

 ## What drives differences in gene expression variance?

 To characterize the drivers of across study similarity, we directly modeled the correlations across studies using a mixed effect linear model [@Dias2021-wk; @Dias2021-hb].
-In this model, we use individual study, sampled tissue (whether a comparison is between same tissue or different tissue), and study source (GTEx, TCGA and miscellaneous) as predictors of the pairwise correlations (see [Methods](#Methods)).
+In this model, we use individual study, sampled tissue (whether a comparison is between the same tissue or different tissue), and study source (GTEx, TCGA, and miscellaneous) as predictors of the pairwise correlations (see [Methods](#Methods)).
 This modeling (@fig:corr_model) shows that comparisons of studies within GTEx and TCGA have on average higher values of $\rho_s$, but also that comparing studies across GTEx and TCGA also shows a mild increase in the average correlation (@fig:corr_model C).
-Correlation involving studies that are not from TCGA and GTEx (marked as "Misc.") are on average lower (@fig:corr_model C).
+Correlations involving studies that are not from TCGA and GTEx (marked as "Misc.") are on average lower (@fig:corr_model C).
 Since these two sources are independent, this mild effect on the similarities could be due to the quality of the data coming from these two large projects.
 Tissue also affects the similarity between gene expression SD, with studies using the same tissue being, on average, more similar (@fig:corr_model B).
 The largest effects on the correlations are those associated with individual studies, in particular some specific tissues, i.e., comparisons involving bone marrow (from GTEx) and study SRP057500 (which used platelets) are on average lower (@fig:corr_model A).